 - Immigrant Cities (Marxe School)

-- The Peopling of New York City (Macaulay Honors College)
+- The People of New York City (Macaulay Honors College)

 While a graduate student at UC Berkeley, I was a Teaching Assistant for courses in the Political Science, American Studies, and Geography Departments: